onqtam/headjack/src/metaverse.md

 # The metaverse

 What is the Metaverse?
-Here are some of the best quotes about its nature:
+Some good quotes about it:

 > "The metaverse isn’t a 3D world owned by some corporation.
 It’s a permissionless market-network which respects and interconnects all user-owned and cryptographically-secured digital identities, reputations, wallets, communities, spaces, and objects.<!-- It’s bootstrapping right now. -->" - [@naval](https://twitter.com/naval/status/1434586449068756993)